For questions about your CASPA application, please contact CASPA Customer Service at 617.612.2080

 Selection Process

-To ensure a fair and impartial process, at the end of each interview week the candidates placed on the Alternate List will be re-ranked with those interviewed that week.
-If the candidate on the Alternate List ranks higher than those interviewed that week, the decision status will be changed to Admit, and a letter of admittance will be sent to the candidate.
-This process will be repeated through the last week of interviews.
-Candidates on the Alternate List after the class has been completely selected will be re-considered in the order of ranking if a seat becomes available.
-Re-considerations will be conducted until the end of the week prior to the first day of classes of the first semester.
+To ensure a fair and impartial process, at the end of each Admissions Committee meeting, all candidates placed on the Alternate List/Waitlist will be re-ranked alongside candidates from previous interview days.
+If a candidate on the Alternate List/Waitlist ranks higher than one or more candidates interviewed that day, their decision status will be changed to Admit, and an admittance letter will be emailed to them.
+This process will be repeated after each interview day through the final scheduled interviews.

 Acceptance